mac-gallagher/MultiProgressView/README.md

 Mac Gallagher, jmgallagher36@gmail.com.

 # License
-MGSegmentedProgressBar is available under the [MIT License](LICENSE), see LICENSE for more infomation.
+MultiProgressView is available under the [MIT License](LICENSE), see LICENSE for more infomation.